behreajj/CamZup/README.md

   3. [Math Conventions](#programming-math-conventions)
   4. [Kotlin Interoperability](#kotlin-interoperability)

 Cam Z-Up is a Java-based library for the creative coding environment [Processing](https://processing.org/).
 Cam Z-Up flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
+The world origin, (0.0, 0.0, 0.0), is placed at the center of a sketch.

 This library supports two- and three-dimensional graphics.
+In 2D, the positive y axis is (0.0, 1.0).
+If the camera is imagined to be above the sketch looking down, this is forward.
+If the camera is imagined to be looking from a sideview, this is up.

 If you can flip the y-axis by either